UNINETTSigma2/documentation/newjobs/queue_system.md

 requirements (memory usage, number of CPUs, run-time, etc.), used by the queue system to find one or more suitable machines for the job.

-FIXME: Remove?
-You can cancel running or pending (waiting) jobs with [scancel](https://slurm.schedmd.com/scancel.html):

-    scancel JobId                # Cancel job with id JobId (as returned from sbatch) scancel --user=MyUsername    # Cancel all your jobs scancel --account=MyProject  # Cancel all jobs in MyProject

 For more information about managing jobs, see [Managing Jobs](managing_jobs.md).

 ## Job Queue